On the Benefits of Active Data Collection in Operator Learning

 Traditionally, numerical PDE solvers are used to compute $u$ from $f$.
 In contrast, operator learning focuses on approximating the solution operator of the PDE \citep{lu2021learning, kovachki2023neural}.
 Under typical conditions, this PDE has a linear solution operator $\mathcal{F}$ such that $u = \mathcal{F}(f)$ for all $f$ in an appropriate function space.
 Given a set of training samples $(f_1, u_1), \ldots, (f_n, u_n)$, the aim is to learn an operator $\widehat{\mathcal{F}}_n$ that closely approximates the true solution operator $\mathcal{F}$ under a suitable metric.
 The hope is that for a new input function $f$, evaluating $\widehat{u} = \widehat{\mathcal{F}}_n(f)$ will be considerably faster than solving for $u$ through traditional methods, with minimal loss in accuracy.

-In this work, we study the sample/data complexity of operator learning.
+In this work, we study the sample complexity of operator learning.
 Specifically, given an operator $\mathcal{F}$, how many input-output pairs $\{(f_j, \mathcal{F}(f_j))\}_{j=1}^n$ are necessary to estimate an operator $\widehat{\mathcal{F}}_n$ such that $\widehat{\mathcal{F}}_n(f) \approx \mathcal{F}(f)$ for all relevant $f$?
-This question has been studied in several specific contexts, such as for linear operators with fixed singular value decomposition in \citep{de2023convergence, subedi2024error}, Lipschitz operators in \citep{liu2024deep}, and the random feature model in \citep{nelsen2021random}.
-These are just a few representative works, and we refer the reader to \cite[Section 5]{kovachki2024operator} for a more comprehensive review of such sample complexity results.
+This question has been studied in several specific contexts, such as for linear operators with fixed singular value decomposition by \citet{de2023convergence} and \citet{subedi2024error}, for Lipschitz operators by \citet{liu2024deep}, and for the random feature model by \citet{nelsen2021random}.
+These are just a few representative works, and we refer the reader to \citep[Section 5]{kovachki2024operator} for a more comprehensive review of such sample complexity results.

-A common theme of these sample complexity analyses is that they are conducted within the framework of traditional statistical learning (see \cite[Section 2.2]{kovachki2023neural}).
+A common theme of these sample complexity analyses is that they are conducted within the framework of traditional statistical learning \citep[Section 2.2]{kovachki2023neural}.
 In the statistical setting, the learner has access to training samples $\{(f_j, \mathcal{F}(f_j))\}_{j=1}^n$, where $f_j \sim_{\text{iid}} \mu$ from some probability measure $\mu$, and the objective is to produce an estimator $\widehat{\mathcal{F}}_n$ such that $\widehat{\mathcal{F}}_n(f) \approx \mathcal{F}(f)$ on average over test samples $f \sim \mu$.
-This scenario is typically referred to as the passive statistical learning setting.
-Under reasonable and non-trivial assumptions, the best achievable rate of convergence in this setting is $\sim 1/n$, when $\widehat{\mathcal{F}}_n$ is evaluated under the $p$-th power of the $L^p_{\mu}$-Bochner norm.
+This scenario is also referred to as the passive learning setting.
+Under reasonable non-trivial assumptions, the best achievable rate of error convergence in this setting is $\sim 1/n$, when $\widehat{\mathcal{F}}_n$ is evaluated under an appropriate metric, say the $p$-th power of the $L^p_{\mu}$-Bochner norm.